 What behaviors are prohibited in the program?

-You may not smoke on campus at Ministry EIs, and you may not visit a Ministry EI while under the influence of alcohol.
-You must also avoid participating in political movements at Ministry.
+You may not smoke on campus, and you may not visit the workplace while under the influence of alcohol.
+You must also avoid participating in political movements.
 You may not use illegal drugs at any time while in the program.
 Finally, romantic relationships with students are absolutely prohibited.
 Permission must be granted in order to take trips outside of school with students.

 What are some of the challenges I may face?